Feeders · Install

 Copy-paste commands

 Run these on your Pi (or any Linux box with an SDR or decoder).
-The default install registers anonymously and starts feeding immediately.
+The installer asks whether to feed anonymously or link to your account right then — no separate pairing step required.

 1. Install and start feeding

 SSH into the Pi, paste this, enter your sudo password.
-Registration takes a few seconds; the app downloads from feeder.flyoverhead.com while you wait.
+It asks whether to feed anonymously or link to your account — pick anonymous to start instantly, or pair to claim it now.
+The app downloads from feeder.flyoverhead.com while you answer.

 curl -fsSL https://flyoverhead.com/install.sh | sudo bash